wg135/wg135.github.io/source/about/index.markdown

 Hi, I am Bob1Bob2, an unofficial Pen Tester based in Austin, TX.

-I have been loving and studing vulnerability Discovery and Pen testing, on and off, for couple of years.
+I have been loving and studying vulnerability Discovery and Pen testing, on and off, for couple of years.

 ##Contact me
 Find me at bo1bob2bob3bob4 at gmail dot com